temp-somelk/dotfiles/readme.md

 	- [ ] spotify-tui -> ncspot
         - [ ] h264 -> hevc for ```wf-recorder``` (hevc results in worse quality)
         - [ ] lame -> vorbis-tools (```oggenc - -q8 -b196 -r -o $HOME/Music/recordings/$(date +'%F-%T.mp3'```) (need to weigh pros and cons, so far, oggenc is better but, dependencies might be huge; also need to sort out optimal quality/size ratio.)
 Or flac(?), for lossless files.
-        - [ ] Try to switch to lossless but compressed formats for audio recording/screenshots/anything saved to disk
+        - [ ] Try to switch to lossless but compressed formats for audio recording/screenshots/screencasts/anything saved to disk
 	- [ ] pulseaudio -> pipewire
 	- [ ] ext4 -> btrfs
 	- [ ] grub -> systemd-boot (maybe?)
 - [ ] Revise sway config and add ```--release``` and ```--no-repeat``` where necessary
+- [ ] Revise sway keybindings
 - [ ] Binary tree layout for tiled windows automation scipt
 - [ ] Window switching using wofi
 - [x] Dictionary using wofi